 Should You Escrow Homeowners Insurance?

 Escrow is a type of account managed by a third party.
-To make sure all parties deliver during a contract, each member trusts their interests in the contract to escrow.
+To ensure all parties deliver during a contract, each member contributes to an escrow account before the transaction clears.
 The title and the money go into escrow and then get distributed to each appropriate party once everyone fulfills the conditions of the contract.

 Do I Have to Escrow My Homeowners Insurance?

 Your lender will encourage you to create an escrow account to manage these expenses.
 The escrow account protects your lenders because if you forget to pay your bills, they are at risk of losing their collateral - your house.
 If you don't pay your taxes, the government can repossess your property.
 If you don't protect your home with the right insurance coverage and fire burns it down, the lender loses the asset backing the loan.

 When you buy a house, you'll most likely create an escrow account with one of the 4 Main Title Companies:

 |Fidelity National Financial||33.86%|